topStrip1

 • Finding other people attractive when in a relationship,

-• Reminiscing about past partners or relationships
+• Thinking about previous partners or relationships

 • Forming an emotional connection with someone other than your partner